+701 3.4.1.3 Aruba Central

+- 702 Aruba Central is a cloud-based networking solution with AI-powered insights, workflow automation, and - 703 edge-to-cloud security that empowers IT teams to manage and optimize campus, branch, remote, data - center, and IoT networks from a single point of visibility and control.
+Built on a cloud-native, - 705 microservices architecture, Aruba Central is designed to simplify IT and IoT operations, improve agility, - and reduce costs by unifying management of all network infrastructure.
-684 3.4.1.6 Cloud Auth

-- 685 Cloud-native network access control (NAC) solution Cloud Auth delivers time-saving workflows to - configure and manage onboarding, authorization, and authentication policies for wired and wireless - 687 networks.
-Cloud Auth integrates with an organization's existing cloud identity store, such as Google - 688 Workspace or Azure Active Directory, to authenticate IoT device information and assign the right level of - 689 network access. - 690 Cloud Auth operates as the DPP Authorization server and is the repository for trusted DPP Uniform - 691 Resource Identifiers (URIs) of unprovisioned enrollees.
-It maintains role information for each - 692 unprovisioned DPP URI and for provisioned devices based on unique per-device credential (public key - 693 extracted from Connector).
-Representational State Transfer (RESTful) application programming - 694 interfaces (APIs) provide extensible capabilities to support third parties, making an easy path for - 695 integration and collaborative deployments.

-696 3.4.1.7 UXI Sensor: DPP Enrollee

-- 697 User Experience Insight (UXI) sensors continuously monitor end-user experience on customer networks - and provide a simple-to-use cloud-based dashboard to assess networks and applications.
+- 707 Aruba's "Central" Cloud DPP service exposes and controls many centralized functions to enable a - 708 seamless integrated end-to-end solution and act as a DPP service orchestrator.
+The cloud-based DPP - 709 service selects an AP to authenticate unprovisioned enrollees (in the event that multiple APs receive the - 710 client chirps).
+The DPP cloud service holds the Configurator signing key and generates Connectors for - 711 enrollees authenticated through an AP. - 712 3.4.1.4 IoT Operations - 713 Available within Aruba Central, the IoT Operations service extends network administrators' view into IoT - 714 devices and applications connected to the network.
+Organizations can gain critical visibility into - 715 previously invisible IoT devices, as well as reduce costs and complexity associated with deploying IoT - 716 applications.
+IoT Operations comprises three core elements: - IoT Dashboard, which provides a granular view of devices connected to Aruba APs, as well as IoT connectors and applications in use. - IoT App Store, a repository of click-and-go IoT applications that interface with IoT devices and their data. - IoT Connector, which provisions multiple applications to be computed at the edge for agile IoT application support. - 723 3.4.1.5 Client Insights - 724 Part of Aruba Central, Al-powered Client Insights automatically identifies each endpoint connecting to - 725 the network with up to 99% accuracy.
+Client Insights discovers and classifies all connected endpoints- - 726 including IoT devices-using built-in machine learning and dynamic profiling techniques, helping - 727 organizations better understand what's on their networks, automate access privileges, and monitor the - behavior of each endpoint's traffic flows to more rapidly spot attacks and act. - 729 3.4.1.6 Cloud Auth - 730 Cloud-native network access control (NAC) solution Cloud Auth delivers time-saving workflows to - 731 configure and manage onboarding, authorization, and authentication policies for wired and wireless - 732 networks.
+Cloud Auth integrates with an organization's existing cloud identity store, such as Google - 733 Workspace or Azure Active Directory, to authenticate IoT device information and assign the right level of - 734 network access. - 735 Cloud Auth operates as the DPP Authorization server and is the repository for trusted DPP Uniform - 736 Resource Identifiers (URIs) of unprovisioned enrollees.
+It maintains role information for each - 737 unprovisioned DPP URI and for provisioned devices based on unique per-device credential (public key - 738 extracted from Connector).
+Representational State Transfer (RESTful) application programming - 739 interfaces (APIs) provide extensible capabilities to support third parties, making an easy path for - 740 integration and collaborative deployments. - 741 3.4.1.7 UXI Sensor: DPP Enrollee - 742 User Experience Insight (UXI) sensors continuously monitor end-user experience on customer networks - and provide a simple-to-use cloud-based dashboard to assess networks and applications.
 The UXI sensor - is onboarded in a zero-touch experience using DPP.
-Once network-layer onboarding is complete, the UXI - sensor performs application-layer onboarding to the Aruba cloud to download a customer-specific - 701 profile.
-This profile enables the UXI sensor to perform continuous network testing and monitoring, and - 702 to troubleshoot network issues that it finds.
+Once network-layer onboarding is complete, the UXI sensor performs application-layer onboarding to the Aruba cloud to download a customer-specific profile.
+This profile enables the UXI sensor to perform continuous network testing and monitoring, and to troubleshoot network issues that it finds.